curl/curl/docs/libcurl/opts/CURLOPT_STREAM_WEIGHT.md

 See section 5.3 of RFC 7540 for protocol details.

 Streams with the same parent should be allocated resources proportionally based on their weight.
-So if you have two streams going, stream A with weight 16 and stream B with weight 32, stream B gets two thirds (32/48) of the available bandwidth (assuming the server can send off the data equally for both streams).
+If you have two streams going, stream A with weight 16 and stream B with weight 32, stream B gets two thirds (32/48) of the available bandwidth (assuming the server can send off the data equally for both streams).

 # DEFAULT